Use Design Thinking to Pivot Out of COVID

-Presented by David Phillips & Dan Black, Faster Glass
+Presented by David Phillips and Kristy Teskey

 Prior to Faster Glass, David spent six years at Bank of America where he developed and led programs focused on integrating the principles of innovation into a Six Sigma culture.
-Prior to his time in financial services, David served in a wide range of capacities in public accounting, public education, and the U.S. Air Force.
+He also served as a subject matter expert “on loan” to China Construction Bank as they built their new product innovation lab.
+Before his time in financial services, David served in a wide range of roles in public accounting, public education, and the U.S. Air Force.

 As a perpetual big thinker, problem solver, and meaning-maker, Kristy takes sparks of ideas and helps people and organizations bring them to life.
 She is an avid believer that great organizations are ones that fully align values, people, strategy, and culture.
 Always an educator at heart, she loves to facilitate and engage in knowledge sharing that never fails to make all ideas stronger and better.
 Most of all, she strives every day to be an energy giver that helps breathe new life into “this is the way we have always done it.”